AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/negotiable-quote/mutations/place-order.md

 -  [Set the shipping method](set-shipping-methods.md)
 -  [Set the payment method](set-payment-method.md)

-You cannot manage orders with GraphQL, because orders are part of the backend.
+You cannot manage orders with GraphQL, because orders are part of the back end.
 You can use REST or SOAP calls to manage orders to their completion.

 ## Syntax